ohadravid/ohadravid.github.io/content/posts/2025-01-debugging-vit-and-tensorrt.md

 ### Hello ViT

-Because _VideoMAE_ has published checkpoints, we can actually do some inference right away.

-By the way, you can find the full code on GitHub at [ohadravid/vit-trt](https://github.com/ohadravid/vit-trt).
+Because _VideoMAE_ has published checkpoints, we can actually do some inference right away (you can find the full code on GitHub at [ohadravid/vit-trt](https://github.com/ohadravid/vit-trt)).

 We need a few dependencies: